-In southern Africa approximately 4 percent of people with profound deafness have Waardenburg syndrome.
-This is similar to studies from other parts of the world where the prevalence of Waardenburg syndrome amongst deaf people varies from 2 percent to 5 percent.
+In southern Africa approximately 4% of people with profound deafness have Waardenburg syndrome.
+This is similar to studies from other parts of the world where the prevalence of Waardenburg syndrome amongst deaf people varies from 2% to 5%.

 4-6 What are the main clinical features of people with Waardenburg syndrome?